NatCATModeling/R4H2O/manuscript/2_r_basics.md

 Another useful function of the console is to use the arrow keys to repeat or modify previous commands.

-## Quiz 1: Calculating channel flows
+## Exercise 1: Calculating channel flows
 Now it is your turn to play with the basic syntax of R and functionality of RStudio.
 The answers are at the end of this chapter.

 You need to measure the flow in a rural channel with a rectangular weir.
 You take three measurements: 125, 100, and 50mm.
 The width of the weir is 300mm.
 To calculate the flow, use a simplified version of the Kindsvater-Carter rectangular weir equation ([ISO 1438: 2017](https://www.iso.org/standard/66463.html)):